Tasks and Limits#

-The Getting Started drove a robot arm to a target pose.
-That works because it makes hidden assumptions: the target is reachable, joint limits are never approached, and the arm has enough freedom to satisfy all constraints.
+The Getting Started drove a robot arm to a target pose under ideal conditions: the target was reachable, joint limits were never approached, and the arm had enough freedom to satisfy the task.
+In practice, these assumptions rarely hold.

 • Move an end-effector to a pose (FrameTask)